SahiLmb/Study-Material-Website/README.md

 # Study-Material-Website
-This is an e-learning website created for my second year mini project.
+This is an E-learning website created for my second year mini project.
+It includes notes(Mumbai University) for 2nd year CSE students.